David Katz, Fox Sports Head of Digital, Set to Exit - News Break

 David Katz, Fox Sports Head of Digital, Set to Exit

-David Katz, executive VP of digital at Fox Sports, will leave the Fox Corp. division this fall after three years, Variety reports.
-Katz is departing to “return to my entrepreneurial roots,” he wrote in a memo to Fox Sports staff Monday.
+Katz is departing to “return to my entrepreneurial roots,” he wrote in a memo to Fox Sports staff Monday (read the full memo below).
 He also will serve as non-executive chairman of ThePostGame, the digital sports content and marketing agency he founded in 2007 and previously ran before joining Fox Sports in September 2018.
-In that capacity, he will work with ThePostGame CEO Eric Herd to further expand the company’s sports betting content business organically and via acquisitions.www.sportico.com
+In that capacity, he will work with ThePostGame CEO Eric Herd to further expand the company’s sports betting content business organically and via acquisitions.www.seattlepi.com